Jc2k/pytest-docker-tools/README.md

  * want to be able to run the tests in parallel
  * want the tests to be reliable

-`pytest-docker-tools` is a set of opinionated helpers for creating `py.test` fixtures for your smoke testing and integration testing needs.
+`pytest-docker-tools` is a set of opinionated helpers for creating `py.test` fixtures for your smoke testing and integration testing.
 It strives to keep your environment definition declarative, like a docker-compose.yml.
-It embraces py.test fixture overloading.
-It tries not to be too magical.
+It embraces py.test fixture overloading. ~~It tries not to be too magical~~.
+It ended up kind of magical, but no more so that `py.test` itself.

 The main interface provided by this library is a set of 'fixture factories'.
 It provides a 'best in class' implementation of a fixture, and then allows you to treat it as a template - injecting your own configuration declaratively.
 You can define your fixtures in your `conftest.py` and access them from all your tests, and you can override them as needed in individual test modules.

-The API is straightforward and implicitly captures the interdependencies in the specification.
+The API is straightforward and implicitly captures the dependencies between fixtures in the specification.
 For example, here is how it might look if you were building out a microservice and wanted to point its DNS and a mock DNS server:

 ```python
 # conftest.py